The Power Moves is the most thorough and evidence-based e-learning platform on people, social dynamics, power, and life strategies.

 So I also often share information about the business side of ThePowerMoves.

 One of the motivators that got me started on this website was anger -anger towards gratuitous abuse and the world’s injustices-, coupled with a desire to empower people to stand up for themselves.

 And the second is a burning desire for freedom and independence.

 Entrepreneurship can combine the two with a financially viable business.
 You can read more about the values behind The Power Moves:

 And me sharing decisions, results, and lessons learned in the forums:

 Knowledge that changes lives is knowledge that must be simple to understand, internalize, and apply.

-And for that, we need a mix of all mediums.
+For that, we need a mix of all mediums.
 And we need clear examples from real life.

-That’s why my articles have so many videos, charts, screenshots with notes, and “mock dialogues”.
+That’s why my articles and products have so many videos, charts, screenshots with notes, and “mock dialogues”.